Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Features of Chialvo neuron

 The number of fixed points depends on the number of real solutions to \eqref{eq:etranscendental}.
 Observe that number of fixed points also depends on the parameters.
-Below we show that the system possess many fixed points as parameters are varied and showcase the stability and type of fixed point.
-For simplicity, we vary a single parameter in the system and observe how the number and stability of fixed point changes.
-Here we vary the electromagnetic flux parameter $k$ and showcase that the system can exhibit one fixed point, two fixed points, three fixed points, four fixed points.
-We also analyse the stability of the fixed points via the eigenvalues.
+Below we show that the system possesses many fixed points as parameters are varied and showcase the stability and type of fixed point.
+For simplicity, we vary a single parameter in the system and observe how the number and \blu{the} stability of fixed point change.
+Here we vary the electromagnetic flux parameter $k$ and showcase that the system can exhibit one, two, three, and four fixed points.
+We also \blu{analyze} the stability of the fixed points via the eigenvalues.
 Such an analysis is presented in table \ref{Tab:stabFixed} in accordance with Fig. \ref{fig:fpChialvo}.